Domestic and family violence for students

-Domestic Violence – refers to acts of violence that occur in domestic settings between two people who are, or were, in an intimate relationship.
+Domestic Violence refers to acts of violence that occur in domestic settings between two people who are, or were, in an intimate relationship.

 Family Violence is a broader term than domestic violence, as it refers to violence between intimate partners and violence between family members.
 Family violence includes violent or threatening behaviour or any other form that coerces or controls a family member to be fearful.
-In Indigenous communities, family violence is often the preferred term as it encapsulates the broader issue of violence within extended families, kinship networks, community relationships, and intergenerational issues.
-(Our Watch, Australia’s National Research Organisation for Women’s Safety (ANROWS) and VicHealth (2015)

-Interpersonal violence, often referred to as intimate partner violence, domestic violence or battering, is a pattern of behaviour used to establish power and control over another person through fear and intimidation, often including the threat or use of violence
+Interpersonal violence, often referred to as intimate partner violence, domestic violence or battering, is a pattern of behaviour used to establish power and control over another person through fear and intimidation, often including the threat or use of violence.

 Domestic and family violence happens in many different forms, each of which has its own devastating consequences: